gSchool/ada-CS-Fundamentals-Internship/09-graphs-p2/02-dijkstra.md

 ![Previous Node in a Graph Example](./images/dijkstra-subpath.png)

-This observation illustrates that when calculating the costs of a path between two non-neighboring nodes as we may need to do in Djikstra's requires us to know the previous node of the end node in the path that we are looking at.
+This observation illustrates that when calculating the costs of a path between two non-neighboring nodes as we may need to do in Dijkstra's requires us to know the previous node of the end node in the path that we are looking at.
 As a result, when implementing Djikstra's algorithm it can be useful for us to keep track of each node's previous node along its minimum cost path.

-The following pseudocode implementation of Djikstra's assumes that we are provided with a graph g and a starting node.
+The following pseudocode implementation of Dijkstra's assumes that we are provided with a graph g and a starting node.
 ```
 - Create three lists, each equal in length to the number of nodes in the graph
     - distances: minimum distances from the start node to each node in the graph